RicardoRivera7/SecureAzureTenant-ZeroTrust-EntraID-/README.md

 <br/>
 <br/>

-Now let's make sure MFA and SMS is enabled <br/>
+Now let's make sure Authenticator and SMS is enabled <br/>
 On the left menu select "security" then click "Authentication" methods <br/>
 Check to see if both SMS and Microsoft Authenticator are enabled <br/>
 If not, click on the option (Ex: SMS) and toggle the "Enable" slider to on (blue) <br/>